yourshoes/kalzate/docs/model.md

 total ticket amount is calculated from "add" operations.

-Looping over operations we sum up (amount - discount) per each operation of type "add", then we apply global discount and taxes if provided.
+Looping over operations, we sum up (amount - discount) per each operation of type "add", then we apply global discount and taxes if provided.

 A global discount is the same as applying that discount to every stock item in the ticket.
 If a stock item in the ticket already have a local discount, then global discount is not applied to it.
 Global discount is only applied to stock items in the ticket which has no discount at all applied.
 All discounts (global & local) are 0 by default

 If the operation is of type "return" the total amount will be same as in "add" operation but with a negative value.

-In total there will be 3 different screens for the ticket management:
+In total there will be 3 different screens/use cases for the ticket management:

 - Base case screen (aka new ticket):